Responsible Executive Authority

 Step 5: The Complaint Officer notifies the complainant and the accused of their findings.
 Notification of findings will be sent within 20 working days of the complaint being filed.
 The complainant will receive the results of the investigation in writing.
 The complainant will review the findings and decide if they are satisfied with the results.
 If they are not satisfied with the results, they may proceed to Step 6.

 Step 6: The complainant may appeal the ruling by sending an email to CodeandComplaintAppeals@lanecc.edu within five days of receiving the outcome letter.
-The Executive Dean of Student Affairs reviews the investigation and findings.
-The Executive Dean may refer the appeal to a hearings committee at her discretion.
+The Vice President, Academic and Student Affairs reviews the investigation and findings.
+The Vice President, Academic and Student Affairs may refer the appeal to a hearings committee at their discretion.
 If the Executive Dean was the original decision maker in the complaint, the appeal will go to the Vice President of Academic and Student Affairs.

 Step 7: A final decision is made.
-The Executive Dean of Student Affairs will make the final decision on the appeal and notify the complainant and the accused in writing within 10 working days.
+The Vice President, Academic and Student Affairs will make the final decision on the appeal and notify the complainant and the accused in writing within 10 working days.